1. How do I prove I am “disabled”?

 3. How do I apply for benefits?

-You can call either your local Social Security Office or the toll free national number: 1-800-772-1213 to schedule an appointment, or you can file online at www.ssa.gov.
-If you need to file for SSI make sure you talk to SSA (you cannot file online for SSI).
+You can call our office, your local Social Security Office or the toll free national number: 1-800-772-1213 to schedule an appointment, or you can file online at www.ssa.gov.

 4. What information will I need to file an application?